slerman12/UnifiedML/README.md

 By default, the task name will appear as the Dataset class name (in the above examples, ```MNIST``` and ```TinyImageNet```).
 You can change the task name as it's saved for benchmarking and plotting, with ```task_name=```.

-UnifiedML is compatible with datasets & domains beyond Vision.
+:exclamation: UnifiedML is compatible with datasets & domains beyond Vision.

 <details>
 <summary>
-<i>More details :open-book:</i>
+<i>More details :open_book:</i>
 </summary>
 <br>